Top

 Note that shortly after the Complaint is filed, the divorce attorneys in Omaha will start a process called “discovery.”
 Discovery is an opportunity to inquire about the other spouse’s assets and liabilities.
 Discovery methods include Interrogatories and Request for Production of Documents.

-Such necessary documents include:
+Such necessary legal documents include:

 • Tax returns